 But like the other planets, Uranus was first a Greek god.
 And he was not just any god.
 He was the primordial god of heaven and the father or grandfather of many of the gods, goddesses, and Titans of Greek mythology.
 Like his rebellious Titan son, Kronos (or Cronus), Uranus – as we shall see – was not a nice guy.

-Uranus or Ouranos?
+Who Was Uranus or Ouranos?

 These Latinised names were then later used to name the planets in our solar system.
 The planet Uranus was named after the Greek god on March 13th, 1781, when it was discovered with a telescope.
-But ancient civilisations would have seen Uranus too – as early as 128 BC Uranus was visible from Earth, but it was misidentified as a star.
+But ancient civilizations would have seen Uranus too – as early as 128 BC Uranus was visible from Earth, but it was misidentified as a star.

 Uranus: Star-Spangled Sky Man

 Uranus was a primordial god and his domain was the sky and heaven.
 According to Greek mythology, Uranus did not simply have power over the sky – he was the sky personified.

 Figuring out what Ancient Greeks thought Uranus looked like is not easy.
 Uranus is not present in ancient Greek art but the Ancient Romans depicted Uranus as Aion, god of eternal time.

 The Romans showed Uranus-Aion in the form of a man holding a zodiac wheel, standing above Gaia – the Earth.
 In some myths, Uranus was a star-spangled man with a hand or foot on each corner of the Earth, and his body, dome-like, formed the sky.

 Greek mythology often describes how places – both divine and mortal – looked with vivid detail.
 Think of the high-walled Troy, the dark depths of the Underworld, or the shining peak of Mount Olympus – home of the Olympian gods.